-Anytime before your flight is at leisure.
+Any time before your flight is at leisure.
 You will be transferred from your hotel to Shanghai Pudong or Shanghai Hongqiao Airport, according to the departure time of your international flight.
+You will arrive back into Australia the following day.